Example Itinerary

 Day 1

 Begin your journey in Bishkek.
 You will be met upon arrival at the airport and transferred via private vehicle to your hotel.
 After freshening up, spend the day exploring this capital city, the largest in the country.
 Its wide boulevards, arranged in a grid pattern, are lined with marble-clad public buildings and shady trees.
 Though now a modern city, numerous Soviet-style apartment blocks outnumber the newer buildings which preserve the Soviet-era feel.
-Get a feel for the the city's culture and the country's history as you visit the Philharmonic House, Victory Square, and Old Square.
+Get a feel for the city's culture and the country's history as you visit the Philharmonic House, Victory Square, and Old Square.
 At Osh Bazaar, the city's huge and bustling open-air market, meet the locals and taste the specialties.
-From food products and spices to hosuehold goods, clothes, and souvenirs, Osh Bazaar sells just about everything under the sun.
+From food products and spices to household goods, clothes, and souvenirs, Osh Bazaar sells just about everything under the sun.
 Taste the decorated flat breads and sweets, and admire the local dress of vendors and shoppers.

 Hotel Options